Saints Row: Gat out of Hell Game Cover

 • “No glitches or bugs that I have found.”

-• “The glitches that make me restart the computer are annoying, the new flying sidequests are more annoying than entertaining, the story could have worked if given more room but it barely equates to a few hours, and tbh it made me like the character of Johnny Gat less.”
+• “The glitches that make me restart the computer are annoying.
+The new flying sidequests are more annoying than entertaining, and the story could have worked if given more room, but it barely equates to a few hours.
+Yet somehow they had the time and budget to make a bunch of sidequests and a new flying mechanic.”

 • “It looks clearly rushed and unfinished as the story is boring and quick (4 hours of main story-related gameplay/cutscenes), there's glitches everywhere (such as fighting an enemy that's not even close to you, getting soft locked in statues), and, unlike previous games, the 'president' is the default white male character, which makes people who customized their character in previous games feel excluded.”